lamassuiot/docs/docs/deployment/infra/kubernetes.md

 - Configure Lamassu IoT users in the provided Keycloak service

 This process will end in a Lamassu IoT instance up and running using the default Golang based Crypto Engine wich is only suitable for testing and development.

+!!! info
+    You can use the fast-lane script wich automates the Quick Start steps described in this document.
+This is the quickest path to get a Lamassu IoT instance up and running.
+    ```bash
+     curl -fsSL -o lamassu-fast-lane.sh https://raw.githubusercontent.com/lamassuiot/lamassu-helm/main/scripts/lamassu-fast-lane.sh
+     chmod 700 lamassu-fast-lane.sh
+     ./lamassu-fast-lane.sh
+    ```

 ### Select the Lamassu IoT Domain